 How to Shoot Night Sky Photography

-Sky Map – Sky Guide is available through the iTunes Store for $1.99.
+These are good for shooting Milky Way Photography.
+Sky Guide is available through the iTunes Store for $1.99.
 It has a 5 out of 5-star rating on both the current (3.2) version (1200+ ratings) and all previous versions (8600+ ratings).
 Android Version?
 Sky Guide is not currently available as an Android app.
 The closest thing I can suggest is SkySafari ($2.99).
 This light pollution map: light pollution map

 Our choice is the Coast brand for flashlights.
 The ideal flashlight will have high lumens, and you will be able to zoom in and out on the amount of light emitting from the flashlight.
 I like a small stream of light, not a wide amount of light.
 I can be specific as to what exactly I want to paint with light.
 Get the HP7, PX45, or the G50.
 Ideally, go with the HP7 if you can.

 Moon Phaze Map:

 The best time to do Milky Way photography is during a new moon, and you want to be in the darkest area possible.
 If you are doing night sky photography without the Milky Way, the moon can be your friend.

 Remote Shutter Release:

 When painting with light and going over a 30-second exposure, you must have a shutter release to use your bulb mode.
 When exposing your pictures in general, you can use the remote release, so you do not use your hand to press the shutter button and make the camera move even a little bit.
 Without one easily, use your 2-second timer.